-An active underground and surface mine are in Somerset County, Pennsylvania and another active underground mine is in Garrett County, Maryland.
+Two active underground mines and two active surface mines exist in Somerset County, Pennsylvania and another active underground mine is in Garrett County, Maryland.
 The division office is in Friedens, Pennsylvania.
-The coal resource properties consist of approximately 39,100 acres of mineral and/or surface control located in Somerset County Pennsylvania and Garrett County, Maryland.
+The coal resource properties consist of approximately 36,000 acres of mineral and/or surface control located in Somerset County Pennsylvania and Garrett County, Maryland.
 The properties consist of a complex assemblage of owned and/or leased tracts that range from a few acres to several hundred acres in size.
 Segregation of mineral and surface ownership is common to the properties, with Corsa acquiring the necessary rights to support development through purchase or lease agreements with predominately private owners or entities.
 The properties are readily accessible via a well-developed network of primary, secondary and unimproved roads.

-Corsa operations currently consists of three active mines (see table below).
-Two of which are underground (Quecreek and Casselman) and one active surface mine (Rhoads).
-Corsa operates one preparation plant and rail loadout facility (Cambria Preparation Plant) which is serviced by CSX rail.
-In addition to the Cambria plant, Corsa has two other preparation plants; the Shade plant and the Rockwood plant, both on care-and-maintenance status.
-In addition to the three active mines, Corsa maintains an idled underground mine (Horning) considered "hot idle", meaning it is temporarily idled and maintained in anticipation of returning to operation in the near future.
+Corsa operations currently consists of five active mines (see table below).
+Three of which are underground (Acosta, Quecreek and Casselman) and two active surface mines (Hamer and Schrock Run).
+Corsa operates two preparation plants and rail load-out facilities, the Cambria preparation plant which is serviced by the CSX rail line and the Shade Creek preparation plant which is serviced by the Norfolk Southern rail line.
+In addition, Corsa has another preparation plant, the Rockwood plant, which is on careand-maintenance status.
+In addition to the active mines, Corsa is currently developing the Horning Mine.

-Active and "Hot Idle" Mines
+Active and Development Mines